christenchung/Dementia-Risk-Dashboard/README.md

 * **Key Findings**:  2 factors were significantly associated with any AD, including asymptomatic early AD: (1) cognitive function and (2) brain volume.
 Worsening cognitive function and decreased brain volume was associated with AD despite being asymptomatic.

-* **Recommendations**:  Extend studies to a larger sample size in order to refine flagging parameters, with a future goal to implement this  [Dementia Dashboard](https://public.tableau.com/views/AlzheimersDementiaPatientTracker/Dashboard12?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) for early diagnosis.
+* **Recommendations**: Pursue additional studies on features of early AD.
+Extend studies to a larger sample size in order to refine flagging parameters, with a future goal to implement this  [Dementia Dashboard](https://public.tableau.com/views/AlzheimersDementiaPatientTracker/Dashboard12?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) for early diagnosis.
 Its patient tracker identifies high risk patients through MRI imaging and clinical cognitive assessments, even if the patient seems asymptomatic.

 ## Insights